 Advantages…close to a lively area, shopping and close to public transport, budget priced.

-Comfort Level…Clean, comfortable budget accommodation, Staff are very helpful and friendly.
+Comfort Level…Clean, comfortable budget hotel, Staff are very helpful and friendly.

 One memory that will always stay with me is visiting a typical pub in Friedrichshain.
 We didn’t speak German and the locals spoke little English, but they made us feel welcome, and we ended up playing pool with them.
 When we left, there were hugs all round, a lovely memory.

 As I said in the beginning, Berlin is a city of many personalities.
 You must come to Berlin to see its history and culture but while here, don’t forget see its heart and soul.

 We have only scratched the surface of this fine city.
 We have left out many of the things to do in Berlin and only hope that someday we can return to discover more.

 Of the many things to do in Berlin, what parts of the city have you discovered and enjoyed while visiting in Berlin?